 The very presence of any symptom, if it is more than just a minor, passing issue, means that it is time to get to a doctor to find out what is going on.
 There are different types of dementia with different causes.
 Some are even reversible, for example as with certain vitamin deficiencies or hormonal imbalances.
 In those not reversible, treatment may help with symptoms.
 An earlier diagnosis may also help patients and families learn as much as they can about the illness and what needs and choices may be anticipated.

-Rachel Schindler, MD is a physician/scientist who leads the strategy for Neurosciences in the Clinical Sciences group at Pfizer’s Global Innovative Pharmaceuticals Medicines Development Group.
-She is the founder and former Director of the Neurobehavior and Memory Disorders Program at University Hospital at Stony Brook.
+Rachel Schindler, MD was previously a physician/scientist who lead the strategy for Neuroscience in the Clinical Sciences group at Pfizer’s Global Innovative Pharmaceuticals Medicines Development Group.
+She is the founder and former Director of the Neurobehavior and Memory Disorders Center at University Hospital at Stony Brook.